lukepyburn/Verizon-FSD-to-Google-Calendar/README.md

 **Step 1:**

 As soon as you have saved a new work order in FSD, it’s time to transfer it over to Google Calendar.
 The first thing you always need to do is refresh the webpage.
-You can do this by clicking the “Refresh” button in your browser as shown below, or by using the keyboard shortcut ```CTRL+R```.
+You can do this by clicking the “Refresh” button in your browser, or by using the keyboard shortcut ```CTRL+R```.

 **Step 2:**